 Massachusetts Lobster Regulations

-In the Gulf of Maine the carapace must measure 3 1/4 inches, and not bigger than 5 inches.
-This gauge fits on your dive light.
+In the Gulf of Maine, the carapace must measure 3 1/4 inches and not bigger than 5 inches.
 It's Illegal to possess any female lobster that bears a notch or indentation in the base of the flipper that is at least as deep as 1/8 inches with or without setal hairs.
 It is unlawful to possess or land any lobster that is egg bearing, from which eggs have been forcefully removed, or that has come in contact with any substance capable of removing eggs.
 You're allowed 15 lobsters per person, per day.

 In the Outer Cape Cod Recreational Lobster Area the carapace must measure at least 3 3/8 inches, and there is no maximum size.
 The same rules apply for V-notches and egg-bearing lobsters, you can't take those.
 You're allowed to keep 15 lobsters per person per day.

 In the Southern New England Recreational Lobster Area the minimum carapace size is 3 3/8 inches and the maximum size is 5 1/4 inches.
 You're allowed 15 per person per day and again, no taking of egg-bearing or certain V-notched females.
 This gauge will work for these lobsters, though the maximum size on this gauge only goes up to 5 inches.

 Massachusetts has some of the best spearfishing opportunities on the East Coast.
 Places like Rockport, Nahant, Gloucester, Salem, Buzzards Bay, are awesome places to explore for diving.
 These are our top spots for getting started spearfishing.